czeglediptr/100-days-of-code/log.md

 ### Day 76: July 24, 2020

 **Today's Progress**: I watched how to draw rectangles and after that  I drew 3 rectangles for Pong in love2d and made some adjustment for the background color.

-**Thoughts:** : I watched how to draw rectangles and after that  I drew 3 rectangles for Pong in love2d and made some adjustment for the background color.
+**Thoughts**: I watched how to draw rectangles and after that  I drew 3 rectangles for Pong in love2d and made some adjustment for the background color.

 **Link to work:** N/A